tidev/appcd-plugin-webpack/README.md

 ## Endpoints

-This plugin registers the following endpints.
+This plugin registers the following endpoints:

 ### `/start`